 8. General items include custom domains (included at no charge), AES 256 bit for security, Multi-tenant (aka extended enterprise, should be at no charge, but some vendors charge for the children or to go multi-tenant), and API integration.

-9. API integration – yep, either the vendor has open APIs or they can accept any API – and have it work with their system (usually a fee, but that is besides the point).
+9. API integration – yep, either the vendor has open APIs or they can accept any API – and have it work with their system (usually a fee, but that is beside the point).
 For those who want to find APIs, check out programmable web, which has over 4,000 of them.
 Including mashups (two or more APIs).

 10. Filters to be used with reports.
 This refers to the ability to add filters/use filters when building your custom reports.
 To make this work, you need ad-hoc functionality.

-11. Notepad or note taking ability in the corporate LMS.
+11. Notepad or note-taking ability in the corporate LMS.
 It has been around for years in the HE/edu systems, but not in Corporate.
 The change is now.